simsam8/inf265_project3/report.md

 ### Dataset

-The training dataset contains --INSERT-- words, and has --INSERT-- distinct words.
+The training dataset contains 2,684,706 words, and has 52,105 distinct words.
-The defined vocabulary contains --INSERT-- words.
+The defined vocabulary contains 1880 words.
+Many words then becomes unkown words, and could affect performance.

 When creating the context, target pairs, we have used a context size of 6.
 The context size refers to the number of tokens before and after the target.